VanOvermeire/aws-sdk-compile-checks/aws-sdk-compile-checks-macro/README.md

 ## TODO

 - Less owning of stuff
-- Some refactoring
 - Expand GitHub actions
-- Pick another example sdk in 'usage' that's faster than sagemaker?
+- Support methods with no required properties to avoid confusion; see commented-out example in `usage`

 ## Crates that are not yet included